The EPOS Statutes

 - EPOS shall organise annual meetings that may be held as free-standing meetings or in conjunction with other international or national meetings.

 - The Board may award travel grants to members and non-members according to merit and need.

-Article 13: Exclusion of Members
+Article 13: Termination of membership, resignation and

 Article 14: Dissolution